lighttransport/nanort/examples/uv_raster/README.md

 * Do ray casting
 * Save image

 This program does not support automatic generation of UV atlas.
-Input mesh must have UV coordinates.
+Input mesh must have UV coordinates for all vertices.

 ## Requirements